Zroyal/BirthdayReminder/README.md

 # BirthdayReminder
 Never miss a birthday using Birthday Reminder
+A Persian calendar based birthday reminder